 The fourth reason for the “Miracle of Missionary Ridge” was that after being delayed by a swollen creek, George Hooker's corps had resumed its attack forward from Lookout Mountain, and was now bending back the rebel left flank.
 General Thomas could hear the success of that attack, which is why he finally released the assault on the rebel center.
 And from the top of Missionary Ridge, the rebel troops could not only hear it, they could see the smoke of battle on their flank coming closer and closer.

-As the great historian Bruce Catton put it, their problem was they could see too much and not enough.
+As the great historian Bruce Catton put it, the rebels' problem was they could see too much and not enough.
 The rebels on Missionary Ridge could see the union army in its many thousands, arrayed before them, and now clawing its way right at them.
 They could see and hear the approaching federal army outflanking them.
 But of their own army, they could only see the men immediately around them.
 Even 14,000 men, trying to cover a two mile long front, were stretched very thin, with seven to eight feet between each man.
 The rebel positions on Missionary Ridge, the very center of the rebel defense, suddenly felt very, very lonely.

 As Sheridan's division approached the rebel lines 19 year old first Lieutenant Arthur MacArthur (above) grabbed the regimental flag from a decapitated bearer, and carried it over the crest, planting it firmly in the ground.
 One rebel wrote later, “The Yankees were cutting and slashing, and the cannoneers (sp) were running in every direction.
 I saw Day's brigade throw down their guns and break like quarter horses.
 Bragg was trying to rally them.
 I heard him say, "Here is your commander," and the soldiers hallooed back, "here is your mule."
 Confederate Sam Watson remembered how he “retreated down the hill under a shower of lead leaving many a noble son of the South dead and wounded on the ground...”
 Sheridan promoted McArthur to major on the spot, and nominated him for the medal of honor.
 Arthur's son Douglas would follow his father into the army, reaching the rank of general and leading American troops across the Pacific in World War Two, and then in Korea.